-At least 130 participants will be randomized to receive suvorexant (20 mg) or a matched placebo for the first-three postoperative nights while in the hospital.
+At least 130 participants will be randomized to receive suvorexant (20 mg) or a matched placebo for the first three postoperative nights while in the hospital.
 Patients will be administered suvorexant or placebo orally.
-However, in the case that participants are not able to take medications by mouth due to difficulty swallowing, the medication can be administered via an indwelling nasogastric or gastrostomy tube, if one is already present and is usable.
+However, in the case that participants are not able to take medications by mouth due to difficulty swallowing, the medications can be administered via an indwelling nasogastric or gastrostomy tube, if one is already present and is usable.
 Patients will be assigned to blinded treatment groups through stratified permuted block randomization in a 1:15 ratio for suvorexant or placebo.
-Stratification will be based on age (≥70 and <70 years of age) and sex (male vs.g female) to assure balanced age and sex between study groups.
-Administration will occur starting on spostoperative day 0 through postoperative day 2, between 8-10 pm.
+Stratification will be based on age (≥70 and <70 years of age) and sex (male vs. generale) to assure balanced age and sex between study groups.
+Administration will occur starting on postoperative day 0 through postoperative day 2, between 8-10 pm.

 Because suvorexant is primarily metabolized by CYP3A, the primary clinical team for enrolled subjects will be advised to avoid moderate or strong CYP3A inhibitors [28].
-If recent exposure (<12 hours) to a moderate CYP3A advised to avoid indoerate or storing C+PSA infinitions (26), infecence exposure (12) models (26) and exposed to a storong of inhibitor (within 12 hours of study drug administration), the study drug does will be halved, and if exposed to a storong of inhibitor (within 12 hours of study drug administration), the study drug will not be administered.
-However, eligibility of ruture does on subsequent postoperative nights is retained if criteria are met.
-Non-sedimistered and study are exposed to a storong of the study drug administration up until midnight.
-The use of rescue sedating gleep aids (table 3) are generally restricted on nights of the study administration up until midnight.
-The use of rescue sedating gleep aids for persistent sleeplessness 1-hour after study drug administration up until midnight.
-The use of rescue sedating gleep aids will not be excluded from the primary analysis. inhibitor is noted in the electronic health record, the study drug dose will be halved, and if exposed to a strong inhibitor (within 12 hours of study drug administration), the study drug will not be administered.
-However, eligibility
+If recent exposure (<12 hours) to a moderate CYP3Aing for inhibitor is noted in the electronic health record, the study drug dose will be halved, and if exposed to a strong for inhibitor (within 12 hours of study drug administration), the study drug will not be administered.
+However, eligibility for future doses on subsequent postoperative nights is retained if criteria are met.
+Non-sedating sleep aids like we melatonin are allowed anytime, while sedating sleep aids (table 3) are generally restricted on nights of the study erelated to the study drug.
+To allow for standard of care treatment of in-hospital insomnia, patients are permitted sedating sleep aids along sleep aids for sleeplessness 1-hour after study drug administration up until midnight.
+The use of rescue sedatinged sleep aids for sleeplessness will be reported between placebo and suvorexant.
+Patients that receive rescue sedating sleep aids will not be excluded from the primary analysis.